 Fort HealthCare Volunteer Services office: (920) 568-5276.

-The campaign is celebrated with a tree lighting ceremony that will be held on Tuesday, December 1st at 6:30 p.m. on the Sherman Avenue lawn in front of Fort Memorial Hospital in Fort Atkinson.
-Due to social distancing measures that must remain in place, attendance to visitors is limited to those that can watch the ceremony from their cars, listen to it live on WFAW-AM radio, or watch it via Facebook LIVE from any location.
+The Love Lights tree lighting ceremony will take place on Tuesday, December 7th at 6:30 p.m. on the Sherman Avenue lawn in front of Fort Memorial Hospital in Fort Atkinson.
+Attendees will be allowed to come in person, but we do ask that you wear a mask.
+Additionally, you can watch it via Facebook LIVE from any location!

 The Partners have sponsored a Scholarship program every year since 1953.
 Each year in the 1950s through the 1970s, two or three $500 scholarships were awarded to students going into the nursing field.
 Today, Partners gives $10,000 in scholarship awards to students who are pursuing or advancing their career in most any health care field.